 Urology on an International Stage

-Led by internationally recognized experts, the Scientific Programme will feature dynamic session formats designed to enhance clinical practice and professional development.
-Participants can expect a rich educational experience, including live surgery panels, hands-on workshops, accredited symposia, case-based discussions, and multidisciplinary sessions—many of which are included within the congress registration.
+Led by global experts, the SIU 2026 Scientific Programme will feature innovative educational sessions designed to improve clinical practice and foster professional development.
+Attendees can expect a dynamic programme including live surgery panels, hands-on workshops, industry symposia, instructional courses, interactive case-based discussions, master classes and the SIU Bench-to-Bedside Uro-Oncology: GU Cancers Triad Meeting—all included in Congress registration fees.

 Abstract Submission